 When there is a charge of faculty misconduct, communication between or among the involved parties may provide resolution.
-The complainant may be referred to Office of Faculty Ombudsman for potential mediation or advice regarding how to proceed.
-Where both the complainant and respondent are willing to engage with the Ombudsman, the Ombudsman may attempt to assist them in resolving their differences through a process of either mediated or directed discussions.
+The complainant may contact the Faculty Ombudsperson for advice regarding how to proceed.
 This process will remain informal and confidential.
-Specifically, there will be no written record of the proceedings, and the parties will not bring counsel to meetings with the Ombudsman.
-If the Ombudsman fails to resolve a situation or the complainant elects to end the informal mediation process, the case is returned to the Vice Dean for preliminary assessment.
-The Ombudsman will not participate in the assessment, inquiry or investigation.
+Specifically, there will be no written record of the proceedings, and the parties will not bring counsel to meetings with the Ombudsperson.
+If the Ombudsperson fails to resolve a situation, the case is returned to the Senior Associate Dean for Clinical Affairs or Research for preliminary assessment.
+The Ombudsperson will not participate in the assessment, inquiry or investigation.

-V. Preliminary assessment
+V. Preliminary Assessment

 When a misconduct allegation is presented to a Department Chair or to an administrative office, there is a preliminary assessment of credibility and severity, and a triage decision is made.
-It is in the interest of the Medical College to resolve misconduct allegations within the appropriate department or unit and to resolve allegations of low severity as efficiently as possible.
-This will generally mean investigation and resolution within the Department of the respondent faculty member.
-For allegations registered with a Department Chair, the resolution process may remain within the Department (unless further action is required under Cornell University Policy 6.4 as applied at the Medical College).
-While many allegations related to faculty misconduct may be resolved within the Department, allegations also may be brought directly to the Dean, Vice Dean or other Medical College official.
-An allegation of misconduct registered with an administrative office must be brought to the attention of the Vice Dean for disposition.
-The Vice Dean may pursue an inquiry into the allegation, triage it to the Department Chair or the appropriate unit, or may decide that the allegation should not be pursued at that time.
+For allegations registered with a Department Chair, the resolution process, after consultation with the relevant Senior Associate Dean, may remain within the Department..
+While many allegations related to faculty misconduct may be resolved within the Department, allegations also may be brought directly to the Dean, Senior Associate Dean for Clinical Affairs or Research or other Medical College official.
+An allegation of misconduct registered with an administrative office must be brought to the attention of a Senior Associate Dean for disposition.
+The Senior Associate Dean for Clinical Affairs or Research will oversee the inquiry into the allegation.